Togira123/insult-lang/README.md

 ## Running

 After compiling make sure you are in the `build` directory.
 Use `./a.out` to run the executable.
-It takes up to two arguments, the first one being the input file and the second one being an optional output name for the compiled program (defaults to `a.out` which is will overwrite the compiler executable with the same name!).
+It takes up to two arguments, the first one being the input file and the second one being an optional output name for the compiled program (defaults to `a.out` which will overwrite the compiler executable with the same name!).
 For example you can run
 ```bash
 ./a.out ../tests/fibonacci.inslt my_output_file
 ```